Archive for the 'Electronics Tutorial' Category

 Calculating of electrical heating elements

-Electrical heating elements are often used for teapots, irons, electric ovens, soldering irons etc. When projecting designs with electric heating elements you need to do some calculations that may seem difficult at first glance.
-But when looking more deeply this becomes simple task.
+Electrical heating elements are often used for teapots, irons, electric ovens, soldering irons, etc. When projecting designs with electric heating elements, you need to do some calculations that may seem difficult at first glance.
+But when looking more deeply, this becomes a simple task.
+We know that electric heating is a result of the current flow in wire with some resistance.
+The resulting heat is work done by electric current.
+Work A(J) can be calculated by the formula:

 Calculating wire diameter for maximum current